 If you are getting a social welfare payment you may qualify for additional financial support because of your illness or disability, for example, under the Supplementary Welfare Allowance Scheme you can apply for a Heating Supplement, if you have exceptional heating expenses due to ill-health or infirmity.

 You could be eligible for the Long Term Illness Scheme or a medical card or a GP Visit Card.
 Apply to your Local Health Office in the Health Service Executive.
 Find out more about health services for people with disabilities.

 If someone is providing you with full-time care they may qualify for a carer's payment.

 From 1 August 2014, under the Recovery of Certain Benefits and Assistance (RBA) Scheme the Department of Social Protection can recover the value of certain illness-related social welfare payments from compensation awards made following non-fatal personal injuries claims.
 The value of the social welfare payments are recovered from the compensator and not from the injured person who is getting a social welfare payment.

 The payments that can be recovered under the RBA Scheme are:

 Compensation payments may be made as a result of a court or Injuries Board order or as a result of an agreement between the 2 parties.
-In both cases a statement of recoverable benefits and assistance must be requested from the RBA Section in the Department of Social Protection using the RBA01 form (pdf).
+In both cases a statement of recoverable benefits and assistance must be requested by a compensator or the Injuries Board from the RBA Section in the Department of Social Protection using the RBA01 form (pdf).

 The National Advocacy Service (NAS) provides independent, confidential and free advocacy for people with disabilities - in particular people who are isolated from their community and services, have communication differences, are inappropriately accommodated, live in residential services or attend day services and have limited supports.
 Advocates can help you to claim your entitlements and access services.
 The service is funded and supported by the Citizens Information Board.
 You can find contact details for advocates through the Citizens Information Find an Address service.